List of Royal Navy deployments: Joint Warrior

 Exercise Joint Warrior is a Royal Navy (and wider British Armed Forces) commitment to engage in a biannual tri-service exercise (including multinational NATO forces) intended to achieve enhanced military effect.
 It is the largest military exercise in Europe.

 Towed Array Patrol Ship

 Towed Array Patrol Ship (TAPS) is a standing task for reactive anti-submarine patrol duties in support of the Continuous At Sea Deterrent (Trident).
 A Type 23 frigate is maintained at high readiness for this task 365 days a year.

 East of Suez

 This is a list of operations and commitments presently undertaken by the Royal Navy East of Suez in the Red Sea, Gulf of Aden, Persian Gulf, Arabian Sea, the wider Indian Ocean and the Far East:

 Combined Task Force

 The Royal Navy regularly contributes to two multinational coalitions; Combined Task Force 150 and Combined Task Force 151.
 Combined Task Force 150 is focused on maritime security and counter-terrorism; while Combined Task Force 151 is charged with anti-piracy missions.

 Humanitarian Missions

-The Royal Navy remains committed to providing humanitarian aid where possible.
-During the 2004 Indian Ocean earthquake and tsunami the Royal Navy responded by deploying RFA Diligence and the frigate HMS Chatham with Westland Lynx helicopters to provide assistance.
-In 2014, the Royal Navy deployed HMS Echo (a multi-role hydrographic survey ship) and HMS Tireless (a nuclear-powered fleet submarine) to search for the missing Malaysia Airlines Flight 370 in the Indian Ocean Region.
+The Royal Navy remains committed to providing humanitarian aid East of Suez.